If you’re looking for the best investment opportunities in Canada, you might be overwhelmed by all the different options.

 However, if you insist on choosing a mutual fund over an ETF, the Vanguard mutual funds are a good compromise at a decent fee.

 Buying individual stocks usually involve higher risk than buying funds because your money invested will be more concentrated.
 Your investments can be volatile, with potential large swings in prices.

-You’ll generally spend more time analyzing and researching stocks before you purchase them also than an investment fund.
-If you’re doing it properly, you’ll be researching each individual company carefully before purchasing or selling it.
+You’ll generally spend more time analyzing and researching stocks before you purchase them as compared to an ETF.
+If you’re doing it properly, you’ll be researching each individual company carefully before buying or selling its stock.

 Risk-tolerance: Low – medium

 Bonds, commonly known as fixed-income, are an investment you can purchase that will generate interest, regardless of how the market is performing.
 They are lower risk and less volatile than stocks, and used to balance out your asset allocation between equities and fixed income.

 Example: Brenda is a 30-year old sales manager.
 She filled out a risk-tolerance questionnaire and determined she has a low-risk tolerance.
 Her recommended asset allocation is 60% fixed income and 40% equities, and she decided to achieve this by purchasing a bond ETF and an equity ETF.